Kajpa: Demographics

 A total 506 families residing.
 The Kajpa village has population of 3346 of which 1727 are males while 1619 are females as per Population Census 2011.

 In Kajpa village population of children with age 0-6 is 626 which makes up 18.71% of total population of village.
 Average human sex ratio of Kajpa village is 937 which is higher than Bihar state average of 918.
 Child sex ratio for the Kajpa as per census is 994, higher than Bihar average of 935.

 Education

 Kajpa village has higher literacy rate compared to Bihar.
 In 2011, literacy rate of Kajpa village was 67.76% compared to 61.80% of Bihar.
 In Kajpa male literacy stands at 76.01% while female literacy rate was 58.84%.
+For primary education there is Rajkiya Madhya Vidhalay (middle school) upto class 8 is present here.
+And for secondary education, Roop Narayan High School situated in Jakhim village of Kajpa which is nearly 1km north-west of Kajpa.
+Some private schools are also here, most popular is Kajpa Public School Kajpa.

 As per constitution of India and Panchyati Raaj Act, Kajpa village is administrated by Mukhiya (head of Panchayat).
 Presently Mrs. Mamta Kumari is the head of Panchayat.